Givet

 It lies on the river Meuse where Emperor Charles V built the fortress of Charlemont.
 It borders the French municipalities of Fromelennes to the east and Rancennes to the south and Foisches to the southeast.

-Later on, another building was added to the fort, the Caserne Rougé, the longest barracks of France at that time, named after Pierre François, Marquis de Rougé, general of the French armies k.a.
-1761.

 The Pointe de Givet National Nature Reserve is partly located on the commune.

 History

 The town's history claims that Saint Hubert lived there in 720 and performed a miracle.
 The town has changed hands several times since the Roman era before becoming part of France in 1678, and was later invaded by Russians and Germans.

+During the Nine Years' War in 1696 Givet functioned as a supply depot for the French army and was bombarded by and Anglo-Dutch force under Menno van Coehoorn.